soumyadip1995/BabyGPT/quant/quant.md

 ```
 Convert the weights to the LLaMA format:

-Covert the checkpoints.
+Convert the checkpoints.
+ou are all set.
+Now you can continue with inference or finetuning.

+Try creating a generate() as we have done in babygpt_trainer.py to test the imported weights.

-Note: All scripts are prone toargument customization
+Note: All scripts are prone to argument customization

 ### OpenLLaMA
 OpenLM Research has released Apache 2.0 licensed weights obtained by training LLaMA on the 1.2 trillion token open-source RedPajama dataset.